-As long as PostgreSQL is concerned, GIN means an access method (index type) rather than a drink.
+As far as PostgreSQL is concerned, GIN means an access method (index type) rather than a drink.
 The acronym stands for Generalized Inverted Index.
 This article tries to explain how data is organized in the GIN index and how search works.

 Layout